Mustafa-khann/Mustafa-khann/README.md

 ## I'm a Student, Programmer, and Electrical Engineering Nerd!!

-- | Pursuing Bachelor's Degree in CS |
+- 🖥 | Pursuing Bachelor's Degree in CS |
-- 🌱 I’m currently Self learning Backend Development
+- 🕸️ I’m currently Self learning Backend Web Development.
-- 🌐 Main Field of Interest 🔒Security
+- 🔒 Main Field of Interest: Security
-- 👯 I’m looking to collaborate with other Computer & Engineering Nerds.
+- 👯 I'd love to collaborate with other Computer & Engineering Nerds || Communities .
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learn as Much as I can!
 - 🤖 Hobby: Electronics & Cool Stuff with Arduino